n3o77/no5/README.md

 <div>${'type': 'partial', 'key': 'test', 'dataController': 'Test'}</div>
 ```

-## VarTypeController
+## TypeController

-VarTypeController is a little helper which helps you to build your template and format values easily and consistently.
+TypeController is a little helper which helps you to build your template and format values easily and consistently.
-You can register the same VarTypeController with differnt defaults which makes them very powerful.
+You can register the same TypeController with differnt defaults which makes them very powerful.

 No5 also supports an autocasting of types, so if you don't specify a type in the templateVar ( `${'key': 'test'} ) it looks at the given value and decides which varTypeController to use.
 It does this by getting the kind of the value and looks if a varTypeController with this type is defined. ( http://moutjs.com/docs/v0.8.0/lang.html#kindOf )